 - 1.1 Mission Statement: The mission of the West Virginia Purchasing Division is to provide valued services to our customers by making sound and effective decisions in accordance with state law.
 As a customer-driven organization, we strive to exercise prudent and fair spending practices in acquiring quality goods and services in a timely fashion at the lowest possible price; to continually improve the services we offer to maximize the efficiency of state government; and to provide leadership and guidance to our customers state agencies, vendors, legislators and the general public while building lasting business relationships. - 1.2 Statutory Authorization: The Purchasing Division was created and its duties are defined in the West Virginia Code, §5A-3-1 et seq.
 According to the Code, "the Purchasing Division was created for the purpose of establishing centralized offices to provide purchasing, and travel services to the various state agencies."
 The Purchasing Division offers many other services to state agencies, political subdivisions, and the vendor community.
 These programs include, but are not limited to, Acquisition and Contract Administration, Surplus Property Program, Travel Management, Purchase Order Encumbrance and Inventory Management. - 1.3 Regulatory Authorization: The Purchasing Division functions in adherence to its Legislative Rules and Regulations (148 CSR 1).
 This Legislative Rule is included in this manual in Appendix D and serves as an explanation and clarification of operative procedures for the purchase of commodities and services by the Purchasing Division.
-It applies to all spending units of state government, except those statutorily exempted. - 1.4 Required Use of Handbook: State procurement officers and their support staffs are required to use this handbook to perform procurement and other related activities. - 1.5 Organization: The Purchasing Division is organizationally structured under the West Virginia Department of Administration.
+It applies to all spending units of state government, except those statutorily exempted. - 1.4 Organization: The Purchasing Division is organizationally structured under the West Virginia Department of Administration.
 The sections within the division are detailed below: